IamPekka058/PackageUpdaterAPI/README.md

 To install the API you have to go to the [release-site](https://github.com/IamPekka058/PackageUpdaterAPI/releases/latest/) and download the jar file under "Assets".
 For the next step you have to include the API in your project.

 #### Structure of a package module
 If you want to see an example package/module go to the "Example" folder.
 The url of the ExamplePackage would look like "https://www.example.com/ExamplePackage/latest/ExamplePackage.zip".
-You will have to create a json file called "info.json" with following parameters:
+You will have to create a json file called "info.json" like the following example:
 ```json
 {
     "version":"test_version"